Madison Square Park, the site of the Rocking Chair Riots of 1801

 4. The Tenderloin Race Riots

 When Thorpe tried to take her in, her companion, Arthur Harris, heard her yelling.
-Harris, who didn’t know Thorpe was an police officer, got into a physical altercation resulting in Harris getting clubbed in the head.
-He responding by stabbing Thorpe three times in the stomach.
+Harris, who didn’t know Thorpe was a police officer, got into a physical altercation resulting in Harris getting clubbed in the head.
+He responded by stabbing Thorpe three times in the stomach.
 Thorpe died the next day.

 Subsequent vigils for the fallen officer resulted in the culmination of the racial tension and after another altercation brewed and a gun was pulled, riots ensued.
 There were somehow no fatalities in this riot, but there were multiple reports of police brutality.
 No police offers were charged and Harris was sent to prison at Sing-Sing, where he later died.

 To say that the Astor Place Riots were dramatic would be an understatement.
 The violent events that followed the May 10, 1849 performance of Macbeth left 20 dead and 120 injured.
 Tension grew from the very inception of the opera house Astor Place.
 Between the working class arts center of the Bowery and the upper-class arts center of Broadway, the formal opera house was a contested space.

 This came to a head when celebrity actor and Shakespearean expert, William Charles McCready performed Macbeth.
 To the lower-class Americans, this British actor was everything the Anglophile upper-class New Yorkers represented.
 But this wasn’t a case of Shakespeare or no Shakespeare.
 They were championing Edwin Forrest, an American actor who specialized in Shakespeare.